jglanz/AMD_OC_Ryzen/README.md

 The two _SSDT-NVMe-ANS1-X_ files describe the drive located at M2_1; and the _SSDT-NVMe-ANS2-X_ file describes the drive at M2_2 (M2_x issues are discussed below in section A6).

 Finally, the _SSDT-X570-TB3-Builtin.aml_ file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.
-Further, testnig is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4), which was flashed the NVM 23.
+Further, testing is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4), which was flashed firmware NVM 23.
 The SSDT for this is _SSDT-X570-Cr-TB3-GPP9-slot-4.aml_.
 While this file is included, it is disabled within the ACPI section of the __config.plist__ file.
 This SSDT injects the XHC device on the PCIe card as XHC1.

-As of 3/8/20, there is discussion of how _ThunderboltDROM_ and _ThunderboltConfig_ seem to significant affect TB performance.
+As of 3/8/20, there is discussion of how _ThunderboltDROM_ and _ThunderboltConfig_ seem to significant affect TB performance (these files should be adjusted during the week of 3/23).
 In adjusting the SSDT files, the built-in TB seems to respond well to this injection (SSP1 and SSP2 are assigned to ports 3 and 4, respectively; see image below).
 SSP1 and SSP2 appear with or without a USB-C drive connected.
 When the drive is connected at boot, it mounts on the desktop (hot-plug still an issue).

 Using a similar _ThunderboltConfig_ for the flashed TB3 PCIe4 card, does not yet give the same result.
 So again, TB is a work in progress.